Mars InSight and Jupiter Juno missions get NASA extensions for more years of science

-Good news, space fans, we can look forward to many more jaw-dropping views of Jupiter.
-NASA said Friday that it has officially extended two trailblazing planetary science missions: those involving the Juno spacecraft and the Mars InSight lander.
+Good news, space fans.
+We can look forward to many more jaw-dropping views of Jupiter.
+NASA has officially extended two trailblazing planetary science missions: those involving the Juno spacecraft and the Mars InSight lander.

 The extensions came after a review process.
-"The Senior Review has validated that these two planetary science missions are likely to continue to bring new discoveries, and produce new questions about our solar system," NASA's planetary science division director, Lori Glaze, said in a statement.
+"The Senior Review has validated that these two planetary science missions are likely to continue to bring new discoveries, and produce new questions about our solar system," NASA's planetary science division director, Lori Glaze, said in a statement Friday.

 Juno, which launched in 2011, was scheduled to end its mission by deorbiting into Jupiter in July 2021.
 It'll now continue its work studying the gas giant until September 2025 or the end of its life, whichever comes first.
 The extension also comes with a mission expansion to investigate Jupiter's rings and some of its biggest moons.